Spiral to GEO Using an Optimal Finite Maneuver

 5. Set the Scaling Options to Scale based on initial state.

-1. Set the Seed from: option to Finite Maneuver.
+1. Select the Seed from: Finite Maneuver option.

-2. Click the Seed button.
-This loads in the values from the finite maneuver.
+2. Click Seed.
+This loads in the values from the Finite Maneuver.

 3. Next you want to limit what values our optimal finite calculation can use.
 This will keep your values between reasonable conditions.
 In the case of the Initial Boundary, you will just check the values.

 5. You won't change any values, only review the numbers.
-Take a look at the variables.
+Take a look at the variables when the Initial Boundary Conditions dialog box opens.

 • a - corresponds to the semi-major axis